NoahMudd/WellBeanAPI/README.md

 * Make your application asynchronous

 ### Current State
 The current state of the API uses SwaggerUI to allow user input, which is then stored in memory.
 This means user input is not saved in between sessions.
+I have previously connected the API to a local database, so some artifacts of that are left in the code.
 A better user interface, more useful data storage, and graphing of some data is planned for the future.